Howe duality and dynamical Weyl group: Introduction

 As an application of our result, we obtain in Theorem \ref{t-2} and Corollary \ref{c-1} a dynamical action of the {\em symmetric group} on integrable representations of $U_q\gl_M$, rather than of the braid group as in \cite{EtingofVarchenko2002}.
-In fact our dynamical action differs from the dynamical action of the braid group defined in \cite{EtingofVarchenko2002} by a transformation $A_{g}(t)|_{U[\mu]}\mapsto A_{g}(t)|_{U[\mu]}f_{g,\mu}(t)$ for some scalar meromorphic functions $f_{g,\mu}(t)$ obeying the cocycle condition $f_{gh,\mu}(t)=f_{g,h\mu}(ht)f_{h,\mu}(t)$ for any braids $g,h$, see Proposition \ref{p-3}.
+In fact our dynamical action on functions with values in a representation $U$ differs from the dynamical action of the braid group defined in \cite{EtingofVarchenko2002} by a transformation $A_{g}(t)|_{U[\mu]}\mapsto A_{g}(t)|_{U[\mu]}f_{g,\mu}(t)$ for some scalar meromorphic functions $f_{g,\mu}(t)$ obeying the cocycle condition $f_{gh,\mu}(t)=f_{g,h\mu}(ht)f_{h,\mu}(t)$ for any braids $g,h$, see Proposition \ref{p-3}.
 While in \cite{EtingofVarchenko2002} the dynamical action of the braid group factors through the symmetric group only when restricted to the zero weight space $U[0]$, our modified action defines a representation of the symmetric group on the whole space of $U$-valued functions.
-We expect that the same transformation gives rise to a dynamical action of the Weyl group on integrable representations of arbitrary reductive Lie algebras.
+In fact the same is true for general Kac--Moody algebras: our modified action defines an action of the Weyl group on functions with values in integrable representations, see Theorem \ref{t-KacMoody}.
+A proof is provided by Anfisa Gurenkova in Appendix \ref{a-2}.

-A summary of the results of this paper was announced in the Oberwolfach report \cite{Felder2022}.
+Part of the results of this paper were announced in the Oberwolfach report \cite{Felder2022}.